Evolution of Time and Space Since the Big Bang

 Is There an End to Time?

 Or is Time Infinite or Cyclic?

 Time being Infinite means to go on forever.
 Things will always change with in infinite number of possibilities.
-If time is cyclic, this means it eventually loops around in a circular fashion -- repeating itself.
+If time is cyclic, it eventually loops around, repeating itself.

 The question is, if time repeats, does it do so exactly the same way?
 Or does it repeat each time with minor differences.
 And if that's so, are the an infinite number of different repetitions of time?

 If time is indeed infinite then we can assume that everything imaginable will eventually have a chance to occur in some way in some place at some time.